hazelcast/fraud-detection-python/README.md

 # STEP 2: Load Customer and Merchant data to Hazelcast (In-Memory data store)
-Open a second Terminal window

 ```
 cd data-loader
 ```
+## Create a Python virtual environment (do this only 1st time you run the demo)
-Create a Python 3.11 virtual environment.
-I will use Conda
+If you haven't created a virtual environment for the data loader yet, create a Python 3.11 virtual environment.
 ```
 conda create --name hz-python python=3.11
 ```